Shure is one of the few companies that you can actually trust when it comes to offering the best headphones and other audio accessories.

 Shure has a long-standing reputation for great sound in its headphones.
 They also understand what consumers want in terms of comfort.

 In this guide, I will be looking at their new closed-back over-ear headphones.
 The Shure SRH1540 is no joke.
-Once again, Shure has proven when they are the top choice for many consumers.
+Once again, Shure has proven that they are the top choice for many consumers.
 Even if you are not sure about the sound quality of these cans, trust the brand.

 This is my second Shure SRH1540 review.
 I did the first one shallowly immediately after their release.
 If you have been in the audio industry for a long time, you should already know who Shure is and what they do.